bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 - Take free courses teaching command line basics and bash scripting.
 - Take introductory programming courses in Python and/or R.
 - Take courses for data analysis and statistics in Python and/or R.
-- Learn about software containers by Apptainer.
+- Learn about software containers like Apptainer/Singularity, Docker, and others.
 - Learning about Zenodo and Synapse.org. these are free data repositories to share data upon publication,
-- DO DATA ANALYSIS AND BIOINFORMATICS.
-TRY TO FIGURE THINGS OUT AS YOU GO.
-NOTHING BUILDS PROFICIENCY LIKE REAL WORLD PROBLEMS AND PRACTICE.
+- Do data analysis and bionformatics projects.
+Nothing build proficiency like real world problems and practice.

   ##